To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 In addition to our top three picks above, there are many additional social media management tools on the market to consider.
 Below, you’ll find an alphabetical listing of other popular social media managers we’ve reviewed.
 Click on the link to jump straight to the review or scroll down to read them all.

-Profiles: Facebook, Twitter, Instagram, Google Plus, LinkedIn
+Profiles: Facebook, Twitter, Instagram, LinkedIn, YouTube

-- Small – $49 per month, 2 Admins, up to 5 social profiles
+- Medium – $89 per month, 2 users, up to 10 social profiles

-- Medium – $99 per month, 5 Admins, up to 10 social profiles + added features
+- Large – $179 per month, 4 users, up to 25 social profiles + added features

-- Large – $199 per month, 10 Admins, up to 20 social profiles + added features
+- X-Large – $269 per month, 8 users, up to 40 social profiles + added features

-- Enterprise – $299 per month, 20 Admins, up to 30 social profiles + added features
+- Enterprise – $459 per month, 20 users, up to 60 social profiles + added features

-Relatively new to the social media scene, but quickly gaining popularity, is BufferApp.
-Their Dashboard is white and extremely clean, making it difficult to get distracted when writing posts or to become overwhelmed with data during analysis.
-You can enable campaign tracking via Google Analytics’ UTM parameters and install browser plug-ins to easily share content from the web.
+Their dashboard is white and extremely clean, making it difficult to get distracted when writing posts or overwhelmed with data during analysis.
+You can enable campaign tracking via Google Analytics’ UTM parameters and install browser plug-ins to share content from the web easily.
 There aren’t many stats or analytics, and the free version is pretty limited.

-Profiles: Facebook, Twitter, Google Plus, LinkedIn, Pinterest
+Profiles: Facebook, Twitter, LinkedIn, Pinterest

-Buffer has a Free Trial for paid plans.
+Buffer has a free trial for paid plans.

 - Individual Plan: Free and includes 1 profile for each social account & up to 10 scheduled posts

-- Awesome Plan: $10/month, 10 social profiles, 100 scheduled posts
+- Pro Plan: $15/month, 8 social profiles, 100 scheduled posts

 - Small Business Plan: $99/month, 25 social profiles, 2000 scheduled posts, 5 additional team members